Karaoke

+Karaoke's global popularity has been fueled by technological advancements, making it a staple of social gatherings and entertainment venues all over the world.
+The precursors of karaoke machines using cassette tapes made their first appearances in Japan and the Philippines in the 1970s.
+Commercial versions manufactured by Japanese companies using LaserDisc became available worldwide in the 1980s, leading to a surge in popularity.
+Karaoke machines are commonly found in lounges, nightclubs, and bars; as well as in-home versions which later combined with home theater systems.
+Over time, karaoke has evolved with digital music, video games, smartphone apps, and online platforms, allowing users to sing anytime and anywhere.
+Beyond leisure, karaoke is used for professional training in music and public speaking, highlighting its broad appeal and impact on popular culture.

 History

 1960s: Development of audio-visual-recording devices

 From 1961 to 1966, the American TV network NBC carried a karaoke-like series, Sing Along with Mitch, featuring host Mitch Miller and a chorus, which superimposed the lyrics to their songs near the bottom of the TV screen for home audience participation.
-The primary difference between Karaoke and sing-along songs is the absence of the lead vocalist.
+The primary difference between karaoke and sing-along songs is the absence of the lead vocalist.

 Sing-alongs (present since the beginning of singing) fundamentally changed with the introduction of new technology.
 In the late 1960s and into the 1970s, stored audible materials began to dominate the music recording industry and revolutionized the portability and ease of use of band and instrumental music by musicians and entertainers as the demand for entertainers increased globally.
 This may have been attributable to the introduction of music cassette tapes, technology that arose from the need to customize music recordings and the desire for a "handy" format that would allow fast and convenient duplication of music and thereby meet the requirements of the entertainers' lifestyles and the 'footloose' character of the entertainment industry.

 1970s: Development of the karaoke machine

+Despite the Japanese provenance of the term karaoke (first attested in 1977), the invention of karaoke-styled machines is controversial.
+It is usually credited to two people, depending on the sources: Daisuke Inoue of Japan or Roberto del Rosario of the Philippines, neither of whom significantly benefited from the worldwide surge of popularity of the karaoke starting from the 1980s.
+The profits in the karaoke industry went to later machines developed by larger Japanese corporations.
+Other people have also claimed to have invented karaoke-styled machines at various dates, but only del Rosario has a patent on his machine.
+The fact that the karaoke machine is simply an aggregate of existing technologies and is built on the older concept of sing-alongs makes it likely that it was developed independently multiple times.